 PubNub Chat SDKs are built on top of the core PubNub Network, a globally distributed Data Stream Network with 15+ points of presence across the globe with response times of <100ms and 99.999% uptime guarantees.

 Users are entities who connect to the platform via applications.
 In the case of a chat application, users are actual people, and you may also want to add chatbots.
-Users are identified by unique UserId, which is set by your application.
-Users have properties such as a display name, profile URL, and email address.
+Users can optionally store properties such as a display name, profile URL, and email address.
 They can have additional properties that are stored as custom fields.

 uuid is needed to ensure that your billing is accurate and for other features like presence and storage to work as expected.

 Messages are the actual packages of data that get published to a channel.
 They can contain any serializable data, including objects, arrays, numbers, and strings.
-String content can include any UTF-8 character, single-byte and multi-byte.
+String content can include any single- or multi-byte UTF-8 character.
 PubNub's maximum size for a single message is 32 KiB.

 While messages can be in any format, JSON is usually the best choice.
 The data can be any serializable JSON object; the PubNub SDKs automatically stringify JSON objects before publishing.
 When you use JSON, the keys and values are up to you.

-Your application should communicate directly with PubNub to allow messages to be delivered efficiently with an average latency of only 100ms.
-Adding a message broker or application server between PubNub and the client can cause significant delays in message delivery, due to the added latency of communicating with the message broker.
+Your application should communicate directly with PubNub to allow messages to be delivered efficiently with an average latency of under 100 ms. Adding a message broker or application server between PubNub and the client can cause significant delays in message delivery, due to the added latency of communicating with the message broker.

-Security, data ownership, and access control are critical to any chat application—which is why PubNub built its Data Stream Network around these core tenets.
+Security, data ownership, and access control are critical to any chat application, and PubNub's Data Stream Network is built around these core tenets.
 PubNub has security measures at the network, message, channel, user, and key levels, spanning multiple categories:

 Encryption.
 PubNub supports point-to-point network TLS encryption and end-to-end AES message encryption.
 This is critical for medical and financial chat applications.
 In this case, PubNub won't have access to message data.

 Message Validation.
-PubNub Functions allow messages sent by untrusted clients to be validated before they are accepted into message history or transmitted to other users.
+PubNub Functions allow messages sent by untrusted clients to be validated before they're accepted into message history or transmitted to other users.
 For example, profanity can be sanitized in transit, spam can be rejected, or some users can be rejected.